 Blain-Cruz is a director from New York City and Miami.
 Her recent honors include a New York Theatre Workshop 2050 Fellowship, a Lincoln Center Emerging Artist Award, a 2018 United States Artist Fellowship and the Josephine Abady Award from the League of Professional Theater Women.
 Her recent projects include Anatomy of a Suicide at The Atlantic Theater Company, Fefu and Her Friends at Theater For a New Audience, Girls at Yale Repertory Theater, Faust at Opera Omaha, and The House That Will Not Stand at New York Theater Workshop.
 In 2017, she won an Obie Award for her direction of The Death of the Last Black Man in the Whole Entire World AKA The Negro Book of the Dead at Signature Theater.
 Other projects include Lucas Hnath’s Red Speedo at NYTW, Alice Birch’s Revolt.
 She Said.
 Revolt Again at Soho Rep, Branden Jacobs-Jenkins’ War at LCT3 and Yale Rep, Henry IV Part 1 and Much Ado About Nothing at Oregon Shakespeare Festival, The Bluest Eye at The Guthrie, Actually at MTC, SALOME at JACK, Christina Anderson’s Hollow Roots which premiered in the Under the Radar Festival at the Public Theater, Project Realms an electric pop opera performed at La Sala, a new translation of The Bakkhai at the Fisher Center of Performing Arts at Bard College, and A Guide to Kinship and Maybe Magic, a collaboration with choreographer Isabel Lewis and playwright Branden Jacobs-Jenkins at Dance New Amsterdam.
 Upcoming projects include Dreaming Zenzille at St. Louis Repertory Theater and McCarter Theatre Center, and The Listeners, a new opera by Missy Mazzoli which will premiere at Opera Norway and Opera Philadelphia.

 She received her BA from Princeton and her MFA in directing from the Yale School of Drama, where she has taught directing since 2018.
 In August, she joined the ranks of the School of Drama’s full-time faculty as Lecturer in Directing and Resident Director at Yale Repertory Theatre.
-At Princeton, she has served on the faculty of the Program in Theater and has been guest director for Program productions, including the world premiere in 2017 of GURLS by fellow alumnus Branden Jacob-Jenkins ’06 for A Festival of the Arts at Princeton to celebrate the opening of the new Lewis Arts complex.
+At Princeton, she has visited as a guest artist with the Program in Theater and has been guest director for Program productions, including the world premiere in 2017 of GURLS by fellow alumnus Branden Jacob-Jenkins ’06 for A Festival of the Arts at Princeton to celebrate the opening of the new Lewis Arts complex.
 In 2020, Blain-Cruz was selected among 10 emerging artists who received special grants from Princeton’s Mary MacKall Gwinn Hodder Fund in support of the particular challenges faced by artists in light of the COVID-19 pandemic.